andyrobinson/ard-nav/README.md

 Note 6 hourly reports are required.
 If the battery is very low we might reduce this to every 12 or 24 hours, but this will result in disqualification; the problem with this is that two are required in the hours of darkness

+## Remaining tasks for Satellite

+* Log the binary data sent to the satellite in a banner statement
+* Add caching and sleeping to the GPS module, bypass when making navigation decisions
+* Remove additional logging logic from SatComm and tidy up logging

 ## Planned development

 What do we need to send back in satellite data?